-In nearly all communities, the County Health Department or Social Services Office regulates nursing homes, skilled nursing facilities, and assisted-living communities.
-The National Center on Elder Abuse recommends contacting local law enforcement (911) if you suspect your loved one is an immediate danger.
+The County Health Department or Social Services Office regulates nursing homes, skilled nursing facilities, and assisted-living communities in nearly all communities.
+The National Center on Elder Abuse recommends contacting local law enforcement (911) if you suspect your loved one is in immediate danger.

-- Call Adult Protective Services – The State agency manages cases involving neglect, abuse, and mistreatment.
+- Call Adult Protective Services – The State agency manages neglect, abuse, and mistreatment cases.
 A call will initiate an investigation by state officials that will take immediate action on behalf of the victim to ensure their safety.

-- Call the Local Long-Term Care Ombudsman – The local bondsman in the community is in charge of investigating suspected mistreatment, abuse, and neglect for nursing home patients and assisted-living residents.
+- Call the Local Long-Term Care Ombudsman – The local bondsman in the community investigates suspected mistreatment, abuse, and neglect of nursing home patients and assisted-living residents.

 - Contact an Elder Abuse Attorney – An attorney working on behalf of the family will build a negligence case to hold those responsible for causing their loved one harm.
-An attorney can build a case against the facility, nursing staff, employees, vendors, visitors, and other elder residents involved in the case.
+An attorney can build a case against the facility, nursing staff, employees, vendors, visitors, and other older residents.